Overcoming Narcissistic Abuse by, Elizabeth Shaw – Life Coach.

 - I mustn’t.

-Whatever you tell yourself with those words in front of you will hold you back in life.
+Whatever you tell yourself with those words in front, will hold you back in life.

 Most people live unaware of limiting beliefs and the effects they have on our own life’s journey.